karavanlarp/karavanlarp.github.io/eng/world/theumite.md

 Theumites have a collective economy.
 Every adult theumite is expected to give some of their work for the benefit of all.
 Two theumites can also exchange work, this sort of exchange of work is usually fixed with a magical contract.

 Theumites buy apeiron from the Empire and the Free Lands.
-For this the theumites perform various magical rites, because their magic is different from alenti.
+For this the theumites perform various magical rites, because their magic is different from the alenti.
 They also make jewelry and other useful magical items that the alenti can use.

 When a theumite leaves their source, they are given a document with which they can acquire currency to pay for things.
 It is also possible to earn money by performing various favors.
 Usually theumites solve magical problems and do other things they can do.